Swastika-wearing gunman kills 13 at Russian school | Law-Order

 Swastika-wearing gunman kills 13 at Russian school

 A gunman with a swastika on his teeshirt killed 13 people, including seven children, and wounded more than 20 at a school in Russia on Monday before committing suicide, investigators said.
-The identity of the attacker and the motive for the shooting in Izhevsk, about 970 km (600 miles) east of Moscow, were not clear.
+Russia's Investigative Committee, which handles major crimes, said it was looking into the attacker's suspected neo-Nazi links.

 A gunman with a swastika on his teeshirt killed 13 people, including seven children, and wounded more than 20 at a school in Russia on Monday before committing suicide, investigators said.

-Note: (Update: Test concludes) Artemis Launch Director gives “go” to begin loading propellants into mega moon rocket